BL0CK-X/theblockchainapi-typescript-wrapper/ProjectApi.md

 const apiInstance = new theblockchainapi.ProjectApi(configuration);

 let body:theblockchainapi.ProjectApiGetProjectDeploymentURLRequest = {
-  //  | The ID of the project.
+  // string | The ID of the project.
 Created and returned when a project is created.
-  UNKNOWN_PARAMETER_NAME: ,
+  projectId: "L3cPm0cJlf5MeDXzGLQJJ4vlzndJCC",
-  // UNKNOWN_BASE_TYPE (optional)
+  // InlineObject (optional)
-  UNKNOWN_BASE_TYPE: null,
+  inlineObject: {
+    platform: "Darwin",
+  },
 };

 apiInstance.getProjectDeploymentURL(body).then((data:any) => {